yrttiahoS/find_and_replace/README.md

     Use readlines() method!
  4) List of source files to process is read from extrenal xlsx file using pandas

+---

+ find_and_replace_column

  To use script, change input and output folders below.
  Also modify markers and columns read from your look-up-table to suit the purpose.

+ Script for replacing ID values (string or number) in xlsx files accoriding to an external map file.
+ Can be used to e.g., anonymize content.

+ To apply for your data, check your data format (columns to modify, datatype, encodig of ID in filenames, etc.)

+ Python things to use
+ 1) Pandas for xlsx processing.
+Load, manipulate, and save